alsrdn/payments-engine/README.md

 Although the payment workers are async tasks, the operation that does the most IO which is the eviction of the transactions to disk does not currently use an async interface.
 It's worth implementing an async interface for the cache in the future.

 The current scaling strategy of the application is to distribute distinct clients into distinct workers.
-This would provide a more uniform QOS for clients so that one client who put in a transaction later is not starved by a client that has issued a large number of transactions.
-Still this can happen right now pe worker even though we distribute client sets across workers.
+This would provide a more uniform QOS for clients so that it reduces the posibility that one clients transactions are staving another ones.
+Still it can happen that on a worker that is serving 2 or clients, one client who put in a transaction later is starved by a client that has issued a large number of transactions before that.
-A priority scheme with a more fair QOS can be implemented potentially.
+A priority scheme with a more fair QOS can be implemented potentially per worker.

+The cache can be improved in order to support bulk eviction.
+Now the cache evicts one entry at a time to disk when it reaches its capacity limit.
+A bulk eviction would make more sense, especially in the case where transaction IDs are ordered.

 A more comprehensive test suite needs to be implemented also.